Circular economy could bring 70 percent cut in carbon emissions by 2030 1

 Circular economy could bring 70 percent cut in carbon emissions by 2030

-Odds are, your cell telephone is much less than two years antique.
+The odds are that your cell phone is much less than two years old.
 Today’s economy is built on a “fast turnover†precept.
-The faster we update our devices, the higher – now not best our phones, but most items we devour.
+The faster we update our devices, the higher – know not only our phones but most items we devour.

 This Swedish case study, the first in a chain of news in 2015, indicates that 2015 is a crucial window of opportunity to begin modernizing the European economic system, even as boosting jobs and tackling climate exchange ahead of the UN weather change conference, COP 21, in Paris in December.